Owen Paterson: Advocacy and breach of Commons rules

-In October 2021, Paterson was found by the Parliamentary Commissioner for Standards to have breached paid advocacy rules for making three approaches to the Food Standards Agency and four approaches to the Department for International Development in relation to Randox and seven approaches to the Food Standards Agency relating to Lynn's Country Foods.
+In October 2021, Paterson was found by the Parliamentary Commissioner for Standards to have breached paid advocacy rules for making three approaches to the Food Standards Agency and four approaches to the Department for International Development in relation to Randox and seven approaches to the Food Standards Agency in relation to Lynn's Country Foods.
 The Commissioner said Paterson had "repeatedly used his privileged position to benefit two companies for whom he was a paid consultant, and that this has brought the house into disrepute" and that "no previous case of paid advocacy has seen so many breaches or such a clear pattern of behaviour in failing to separate private and public interests".
 The Commons Select Committee on Standards recommended Paterson be suspended from the Commons for 30 sitting days.
 Paterson said: "The process I have been subjected to does not comply with natural justice.
 I am not guilty and a fair process would exonerate me."

 A motion to carry out the recommendations of the Committee and suspend Paterson was due to be voted on by Parliament.
 Had suspension been approved, a recall petition would have been triggered in his constituency.
 An amendment to the motion was put forward by Conservative backbencher Andrea Leadsom to delay consideration of Paterson's suspension and to set up a new committee to investigate the disciplinary process for MPs.
 Such an amendment was noted in the press as being unprecedented.
 The government of Boris Johnson supported the amendment and issued a three-line whip.
 The amendment passed 250–232 with the support of Sammy Wilson of the DUP and Paterson himself, with 13 Conservative MPs voting against, and 97 absent or abstaining.
 The duly amended motion was then passed 248–221.
 The amended motion: